-In order to mitigate the effects of commodity price fluctuations, Pieridae is or may become party to agreements to receive fixed prices on its NGL, condensate, sulphur and conventional natural gas production to offset risk of revenue losses if commodity prices decline.
+In order to mitigate the effects of commodity price fluctuations, Pieridae is or may become party to both physical and financial agreements to receive fixed prices on its NGL, condensate, sulphur and conventional natural gas production to offset risk of revenue losses if commodity prices decline.
 However, if commodity prices increase beyond the levels set in such agreements, Pieridae will not benefit from such increases.
 On the other hand, failure to protect against a decline in commodity prices exposes Pieridae to reduced liquidity when prices decline.
 A sustained lower commodity price environment would result in lower realized prices for unprotected volumes and reduce the prices at which Pieridae would enter into derivative contracts on future volumes.

-Similarly, from time-to-time Pieridae may enter into agreements to fix the exchange rate of Canadian to United States dollars in order to offset the risk of revenue losses if the Canadian dollar increases in value compared to the United States dollar, however, if the Canadian dollar declines in value compared to the United States dollar, Pieridae will not benefit from its fluctuating exchange rate.
-Pieridae may also enter into agreements to fix interest rates.
-Currently the Company's term debt bears interest at a fixed rate, however this might not always be the case, and rising and falling interest rates may create a monetary exposure for Pieridae.
+Similarly, from time-to-time Pieridae may enter into agreements to hedge the exchange rate of Canadian to United States dollars in order to offset the risk of revenue losses if the Canadian dollar increases in value compared to the United States dollar and the exposure to United States dollar denominated credit facilities, however, if the Canadian dollar declines in value compared to the United States dollar, Pieridae may not benefit from its fluctuating exchange rate.
+Pieridae may also enter into agreements to hedge interest rates.
+While a portion of the Company's debt bears interest at a fixed rate, the majority of Pieridae's long term debt is exposed to variable interest rates, in particular Secured Overnight Financing Rate (SOFR).